ewolff/microservice-istio/HOW-TO-RUN.md

 Now the Java code has been compiles.
 The next step is to create Docker
 images:

-* Configure Docker so that it uses the Kubernetes cluster.
+* Minkube only: Configure Docker so that it uses the Kubernetes cluster.
 This is required to install the
 Docker images: `minikube docker-env`(macOS / Linux) or `minikube.exe docker-env`(Windows) tells you how to do that.

-* Afterwards you should see the Docker images of Kubernetes if you do `docker images`:
+* Minikube only: Afterwards you should see the Docker images of Kubernetes if you do `docker images`:

 ```
 [~/microservice-istio/microservice-istio]docker images